Putting your child’s high school career on paper.

 Outdoor Track 9, 10, 11, 12 Varsity, Captain 11, 12

-Out-of-School Activities Put Girl Scouts, Boy Scouts, club teams, community center activities, dance classes, music lessons, conferences attended, community service activities and similar endeavors under this category.
-Here colleges do care if your student started participating in the activity when she was six years old.
+Out-of-School Activities Put Girl Scouts, Boy Scouts, club/travel teams, community center activities, dance classes, music lessons, conferences attended, community service activities and similar endeavors under this category.
+Here colleges do care if your student started participating in the activity when they were six years old.
 Include details, if applicable.
 Under Dance, my daughter included Community Service Performances and listed the fundraising events where she danced.

 Girl Scouts 3rd grade-present Gold Award (GS highest honor)